ikakara-team/grails-aws-orguserteam/README.md

 This plugin includes 3 (abstract) base classes so use is DRY as possible:
 * ABaseOrgController  - defines an interceptor to check for "org level access"
-* ABaseTeamController - defines an interceptor to check for "team level access"
+* ABaseFolderController - defines an interceptor to check for "folder level access"
-* ABaseUserController - defines CRUD operations for invitations, orgs and teams
+* ABaseUserController - defines CRUD operations for invitations, orgs and folders

 To use any of the base classes, developers will need to define 4 (interface) methods:
 * String getOrgSlugId()
-* String getTeamSlugId()
+* String getFolderSlugId()
 * String getUserEmail()
 * String getUserId()